-Eric Schwab is uniquely qualified to speak on this topic of compensation planning as the Chief Revenue Officer for TEN: The Enthusiast Network.
+Eric Schwab is uniquely qualified to speak on this topic of compensation planning as the Chief Commercial Officer for TEN: The Enthusiast Network.
 TEN is the company that brings us iconic media brands such as Motor Trend, Powder, Surfer, and HOT ROD to name a few.
 As a content creation and media solutions company, TEN has transformed from a legacy media provider into a new media company.
 Eric has lead the sales team during this transformation.
 Listen as Eric demonstrates how to design incentive compensation plans that get you to your revenue goal.

 This show is a must-watch episode for any corporate leader wanting to tie the achievement of the corporate strategy to the day-to-day behavior of the sales force.
 This show captures how Eric recognized the tie between a revenue miss and how the sales force was motivated through the comp plan.
-Listen as Eric and I discuss the steps Eric took to design the right sales compensation plan that would drive the right behavior and reward performance.
+Listen as Eric discusses the steps Eric took to design the right sales compensation plan that would drive the right behavior and reward performance.

 Why this topic?
 Compensation plans are often too complex, and sometimes they might even be too simplistic.
 As your company evolves its strategy and you evolve your sales strategy, the comp program needs to keep up.
 Old compensation concepts are both a blessing and a curse.
 Stick to the way you have always done things and you’re sure to miss your revenue targets, but over-rotate to the new concepts and you’ll push talented reps out the door.
 It’s imperative to refresh the incentive compensation program at least once per year if you want to hit the revenue target.

 If you prefer to watch a HD Video of the interview, click here.